 When Old Laws Threaten New Climate Ambitions: A New York Case Study

 Several states have recently passed legislation mandating ambitious levels of economy-wide greenhouse gas emissions reductions.
 While the laws establishing these state mandates authorize agencies to adopt new regulations, they do not spell out what to do about existing laws that enable—and, in some cases, encourage—the consumption of fossil fuels.
-Our webinar, co-hosted by the Environmental Defense Fund, will explore this challenge by considering New York's clean energy transition, and tensions between old laws and the landmark Climate Leadership and Community Protection Act.
-After a presentation of research by Justin Gundlach and Elizabeth Stein, speakers will consider some of the issues and proposals raised by the authors.
-Moderated Q&A will follow.
+Our webinar, co-hosted by the Environmental Defense Fund, explored this challenge by considering New York's clean energy transition, and tensions between old laws and the landmark Climate Leadership and Community Protection Act.
+After a presentation of research by Justin Gundlach and Elizabeth Stein, speakers considered some of the issues and proposals raised by the authors.

 Dale Bryk, Senior Fellow for Energy and the Environment, Regional Plan Association

 Rory Christian, Principal at Concentric Consulting Group and Board Member of WE ACT for Environmental Justice

 Michael Gerrard, Founder and Faculty Director, Columbia University's Sabin Center for Climate Change Law